tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

      end
    end

-it's not possible to do:
+It's not possible to do:

   .. code:: ruby